vmware-tanzu/velero/site/content/docs/main/upgrade-to-1.13.md

 ## Instructions

-**Caution:** From Velero v1.10, except for using restic to do file-system level backup and restore, kopia is also been integrated, it could be upgraded from v1.10 or higher to v1.13 directly, but it would be a little bit of difference when upgrading to v1.13 from a version lower than v1.10.0.
+**Caution:** Starting in Velero v1.10, kopia has replaced restic as the default uploader.
+It is now possible to upgrade from a version >= v1.10 directly.
+However, the procedure for upgrading to v1.13 from a Velero release lower than v1.10 is different.

-### Upgrade from version lower than v1.10.0
+### Upgrade from v1.10 or higher
 1. Install the Velero v1.13 command-line interface (CLI) by following the [instructions here][0].

     Verify that you've properly installed it by running: